 Theatre Auditions Requirements

 Auditions for our Mainstage productions will be held throughout the season.
 Those auditioning should prepare a one-two minute monologue and, for a musical: 32 bars of a contemporary musical theatre piece.
 An accompanist will be provided but those auditioning must bring sheet music – clearly marked and in a three-ring binder.
 Please - no outside accompanists or acapella singing.
 All roles are open to audition.
 Those auditioning are requested to bring an acting resume and head shot, if available.
 For an appointment, please email BPA Production Manager Deirdre Hadlock.

 Bainbridge Symphony Orchestra Auditions Requirements

-Bainbridge Symphony Orchestra (BSO) auditions are held annually in the late summer, to be announced.
-Parties interested in participating in BSO AUDITIONS are urged to contact BSO Manager Larry Telles to arrange an audition time.
+Bainbridge Symphony Orchestra (BSO) auditions are held annually in the late summer, with upcoming auditions by appointment on Sunday, September 15, 2019.
+Parties interested in participating in BSO AUDITIONS are urged to contact BSO Manager Pam Harlan to arrange an audition time.

 Theatre AUDITION HELPFUL HINTS AND ETIQUETTE

 Here are some guidelines to help you put your best foot forward and show off your skills at an audition.
 These are only suggestions, not rules.

 Before the audition – choosing the right audition pieces:

 Always choose a monologue from a theatre show – not TV, movies, or books.

 Do not use a piece (monologue or song) from the show for which you are auditioning.